Benda Chamber Orchestra

-Benda Chamber Orchestra is a Czech amateur music ensemble in Usti nad Labem, Czech Republic.
+Benda Chamber Orchestra is a Czech amateur music ensemble in Ústí nad Labem, Czech Republic.
 It is named after the renowned Czech family of musicians and composers of the 18th century - the Bendas (František Benda or Franz Benda, Jiří Antnonín Benda or Georg Anton Benda).

 History

-The orchestra was founded in 1956 in Usti nad Labem, North Bohemia, Czech Republic.
+The orchestra was founded in 1956 in Ústí nad Labem, Czechoslovakia.
 It focuses on performing (often unknown) pieces of Czech classical and baroque music.

 Benda Chamber Orchestra co-operates with outstanding professional musicians.
 Currently it is led by Jiri Havlik, a member of the Czech Philharmonic.